Degrees:

 B.A., Univ. of California, Berkeley

-Christina Heatherton (she/her) is the inaugural Elting Associate Professor of American Studies and Human Rights.
-She is the founding Co-Director of the Trinity Social Justice Institute, the Director of Graduate Studies in American Studies, and the co-host and co-producer of the public humanities web series/podcast, Conjuncture.
+Christina Heatherton (she/her) is Associate Professor of American Studies and the inaugural Everett and Joanne Elting Associate Professor for Human Rights and Global Citizenship.
+She is the founding Co-Director of the Trinity Social Justice Institute and the co-host and co-producer of the public humanities web series/podcast, Conjuncture.

 She has collaborated with social movements on several volumes.
 With Jordan T. Camp, she edited Policing the Planet: Why the Policing Crisis Led to Black Lives Matter (Verso, 2016), selected for New York Public Library, Schomburg Center for Research in Black Culture’s “Reading List for America” (2016) and “Black Liberation Reading List” (2020).
 She previously edited Downtown Blues: A Skid Row Reader (Freedom Now Books, 2011) and co-edited with Camp Freedom Now!
 Struggles for the Human Right to Housing in LA and Beyond (Freedom Now Books, 2012).
 She is working on a project about the theories and methods for collaborative research and movement archives entitled "Grounded Ways of Knowing."

 She previously founded and co-directed several public facing initiatives, including: New Directions in American Studies at Barnard College; the Oral History and Activism Project; and the Working Group on Racial Capitalism, a project of the Center for Study of Social Difference (CSSD), Columbia University.
 As Acting Director of the Trinity Social Justice Institute, she facilitates manuscript workshops, public lectures, research clusters, and collaborative research grounded in social justice.
-With Jordan T. Camp, she is currently compiling interviews and essays for an edited collection entitled Conjuncture.
+With Jordan T. Camp, she is currently developing an edited volume entitled Conjuncture.